 Georgia Southern’s Bachelor of Science in Mechanical Engineering program is a four-year degree taught by our world-class faculty.
 In fact, all mechanical engineering courses are taught exclusively by faculty, not teaching assistants.
-The program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+The BSME degree is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 The first two years of the program may be completed on the Armstrong Campus.
 However, the degree must be completed on the Statesboro Campus.

 Why Mechanical Engineering?

 Engineers are natural problem solvers, and presently there’s no shortage of real world challenges to address.
 Engineering is not only where the high-paying jobs are, it’s also an opportunity to combine purpose and passion while earning a living.
 That’s why, for many, engineering is more than just a career, it’s a calling.
 Mechanical engineers create and develop mechanical systems for everyone.
 Mechanical engineers help design a wide variety of products including robots, combustion engines, aircraft components, spacecraft, personal computers, air conditioners, medical devices and power plants.
 Additionally, they design the machines that produce these innovations and products.